Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 We will use the **Azure Storage Queue** to associate **GitHub workflows** as queue messages, to provision/scale self hosted runners using an external **GitHub workflow Job** that will signal KEDA to provision a self hosted runner on the fly for us to use on any subsequent **Workflow Jobs** inside of the **Workflow**.

-After all subsequent **Workflow Jobs** have finished running the queue message associated with the workflow will be evicted from the queue and KEDA will scale down/destroy the self hosted runner container, essentially scaling back down to **0** if there are no other **GitHub workflows** running.
+After all subsequent **Workflow Jobs** have finished running, the queue message associated with the workflow will be evicted from the queue and KEDA will scale back down/destroy the self hosted runner container, essentially scaling back down to **0** if there are no other **GitHub workflows** running.

 ### Pre-Requisites